The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason: Results

-First, models still achieve their highest accuracy on SWE-Bench Verified instances, followed by Full SWE-Bench and SWE-Repo tasks confirming a pattern of instance-specific memorization that is not dependent on clues from the prompt.
-Second, the sharp performance drop on external repositories also persists, providing definitive evidence for repository-bias memorization.
+First, models still achieve the highest accuracy on SWE-Bench Verified instances, compared to Full SWE-Bench and SWE-Repo tasks, showing a pattern of instance-specific memorization inside SWE-Bench repositories.
+Second, the sharp performance drop on external repos also persists, providing evidence for repository-bias memorization.

 The persistence of these patterns in the filtered data is our most critical finding.
 It shows that the models' ability to identify correct files is not due to simple text matching but is based on memorized knowledge, which includes instance-specific patterns and repository-biased patterns.
-This suggests that current benchmark scores are inflated by these memorization effects and do not purely reflect a model's transferable software engineering skills.
+This suggests that current benchmark scores are inflated by these memorization effects and don't purely reflect a model's transferable software engineering skills.